Stephen

 An additional object of this invention is the provision of a

-precious metals extraction system and a metals extraction process
+precious metals extraction system and a metals extraction

-without a scrubbing stage.
+recovery without a scrubbing stage.

-Yet another object of this invention is the provision of a metals
+Yet another object of this invention is the provision of a

-solvent extraction reagent and only requiring only a single
+single solvent extraction reagent and only requiring only a

-stripping stage.
+single stripping stage.

 These together with other objects and advantages which become